klavinsedgars-ship-it/InventoryPro/replit.md

 - June 28, 2025.
 Created comprehensive Settings page with all marketplace integrations
 - June 28, 2025.
 Added session management with Express sessions and MemoryStore
 - June 28, 2025.
 Added sample sync logs and improved application data completeness
+- June 28, 2025.
+Replaced MemStorage with PostgreSQL database using Drizzle ORM
+- June 28, 2025.
+Successfully migrated to production-ready database with all tables created
 ```

 ## User Preferences